-Are you a manager or a leader?
+Are you a boss or a leader?
 Business owners, have you ever asked yourself that question?
 Do you demand or do you ask?
 Do you micro manage or do you focus on the big picture?
 Do you have a clear, unwavering vision for your business ?
 Or do you plan one day at a time?

 The most successful businesses have a great leader.
 A great leader is one that coaches and encourages their team.
 A leader has a strong vision and knows how to execute it.
 Strong leaders are confident enough in themselves and they want to share their knowledge to create other leaders.
 Strong leaders have no problem stepping back and allowing their team to step into the spotlight.
 Leaders use their gut instinct. they empathize with others, they make decisions based on what's best for their business, and most importantly leaders take risks.

 When it comes to growth and expanding your business, think about all the time you spend on social media, marketing, and advertising.
 Don't get me wrong, These things are all very important but, nothing helps grow your business more than your own team.
 They are the people that stand by you every day.
 The people that already believe in you and your brand.
 They have already bought into the culture of your business so why not utilize them to help you build your business.